bbc/tams/docs/appnotes/0019-using-flow-profiles.md

 For workflows where replication of the same content formats are happening on a regular basis then it is recommended that the same profile is loaded into both stores using the same UUID.
 This will mean than when flows are replicated between the stores then the profile identifier will continue to link to the metadata.

-If the profile does not existing within the destination store then the profile ID should continue to be preserved.
+If the profile does not exist within the destination store then the profile ID should continue to be preserved.
 This will continue to allow the matching of content within the store by profile ID, plus the profile can be added later and will link to the existing content.

-For workflows including more than two orgnaisations it is recommended that one organisation takes responsibility for owning and publishing the profiles.
+For workflows including more than two organisations it is recommended that one organisation takes responsibility for owning and publishing the profiles.
 These profiles can then be loaded into the destination stores.
 The organisation could be a single company or could be an industry body.